carla-simulator/carla/Docs/how_to_make_a_new_map.md

 > _Example: Traffic Signs, Traffic lights and Turn based stop._

-## 5 Adding pedestrian navigation zones
+## 5 Adding pedestrian navigation areas

 To make a navigable mesh for pedestrians, we use the _Recast & Detour_ library.<br>
 <https://github.com/recastnavigation/recastnavigation>.